Shopify/polaris/UNRELEASED.md

 - Ensure disabled `Button` components with a `url` prop output valid HTML ([#773](https://github.com/Shopify/polaris-react/pull/773))
 - Fixed `DropZone` which was unable to add a duplicate file back to back or add a file again once removed [#782](https://github.com/Shopify/polaris-react/pull/782).
 Thank you [@jzsplk](https://github.com/jzsplk) for the contribution [#425](https://github.com/Shopify/polaris-react/issues/425) and [@vladucu](https://github.com/vladucu) for the clear example.
+- Added clamp to `RangeSlider` so its initial value doesn't fall outside of min or max bounds ([#834](https://github.com/Shopify/polaris-react/pull/834))

 ### Documentation